ericrenone/Intelligence-Symmetry-Collapse/README.md

 # Symmetry-Driven Spatial Density (SDSD)

----

-## Core

-We develop a rigorous mathematical framework — **Symmetry-Driven Spatial Density (SDSD)** — in which deep learning is characterized as a stochastic geometric phase transition on a principal fiber bundle.
+Deep learning is characterized as a stochastic geometric phase transition on a principal fiber bundle.
 Intelligence emerges not from loss minimization alone, but from the collapse of redundant symmetry orbits onto minimal-volume canonical manifolds.
 We formalize learning dynamics as a horizontal–vertical decomposition of an